Use these 5 plotting moments that matter to start outlining your book.

 This causes problems for the protagonist.
-The protagonist has to react to this challenge.
-The protagonist tries to solve the problem.
-The problem is not solved and becomes more complicated.
+The protagonist has to react to this challenge and solve the problem (2).
+The problem is not solved and becomes more complicated (3).
 The main character tries again.
 This attempt also fails and the problem worsens.

-This leads to a ‘dark night of the soul’ where it seems as if the antagonist will win.
+This leads to a ‘dark night of the soul’ (4) where it seems as if the antagonist will win.
 The protagonist tries again and solves the problem.
+The story ends (5).

 © Amanda Patterson